Pagina en Español: Resistencia al Calor

 Historically redlined districts (Areas that were systematically prevented from building wealth on the basis of race) are on average 5°F hotter than other districts.
 These neighborhoods are primarily occupied by people of color, putting them at a higher risk of experiencing disproportionate high heat.

-As a result, Salem Alliance for the Environment (SAFE) has installed 4 heat monitors in The Point.
-One is behind the North Shore CDC at 96 Lafayette St, one is at Mary Jane Lee Park, another is on a pole at Palmer Cove Park, and the last is at the painted basketball court on Ward St.
+Since we began the project, Salem Alliance for the Environment (SAFE) has installed 6 heat monitors in The Point.
+One is behind the North Shore CDC at 96 Lafayette St, two are nearby Mary Jane Lee Park, another is on a pole in Palmer Cove Park, and the last is at the painted basketball court on Ward St.

 Interested in learning more about high heat?